flare-foundation/governance-proposals/SIP/SIP_3.md

 ### 2.3 Align Songbird and Flare Code

-Currently on the Songbird network, the transfer of funds from the C-chain (where smart contracts are held) to the P-chain (where rewards are managed) is disabled.
+Currently, the transfer of funds from the C-chain (where smart contracts are held) to the P-chain (where rewards are managed) is disabled.

 If this proposal is accepted, the transfer of funds from the C-chain to the P-Chain will be allowed and staking on validators will be possible.